World Tenpin Masters

 The World Tenpin Masters (founded in 1998) is an annual Ten-pin bowling tournament.
 It consists of a single lane surrounded by banked seating on both sides to give the event the kind of high-pressure atmosphere that makes the Masters the world’s leading televised bowling tournament.

 The event is televised by Matchroom Sport Television and will be subsequently broadcast as 15 x 1 hour programmes both at home on Sky Sports and around the world.

 History

 It is second to and starts where the Weber Cup left off.
 It features 16 of the world’s best bowlers, representing twelve countries, going head-to-head in a straight knockout format.
 Each match is played over two games with the bowler with the highest aggregate (highest total pinfall) over the two games determining the winner and proceeding.
 It stands next to the Weber Cup and AMF World Cup as one of the world’s largest annual international sports Ten-pin bowling championships in terms of number of participating nations.
-In 2009 19-year-old Matt Chamberlain of England became the youngest ever qualifier of the event after winning the PTBC 2008 Tournament.
+In 2009/10 18-year-old Daniel Spencer & 19-year-old Matt Chamberlain of England became the youngest ever qualifiers of the event after winning the PTBC 2008/09 Tournaments.

 All tournament officials are supplied by the British Tenpin Bowling Association.